June 04, 2026 by Bojana Krstic

 These features include:

-- Message capture — Captures all messages, images, videos, and voice notes in their original form, even if edited or deleted.
+• Message capture — Capture all messages, images, videos, and voice notes in their original form, even if edited or deleted.
+This protects against evidence spoliation and supports complete, compliant recordkeeping.

-- Secure storage — Archives data with end-to-end encryption and redundant cloud backups.
+• Secure storage — Archive WhatsApp with end-to-end encryption and redundant cloud backups.
+This matters because it protects records against loss, unauthorized access, and message integrity challenges.

-- Cross-platform support — Archives messages from all WhatsApp-enabled devices, with insight into which device was used.
+• Cross-platform support — Archive messages from all WhatsApp-enabled devices, with insight into which device was used.

-- Message search — Supports keyword and operator-based search to quickly locate relevant messages.
+• Message search — Supports keyword and operator-based search to quickly locate relevant messages.
+This reduces response time for audits, investigations, and FOIA requests.

-- Retention policies — Enables automated retention and deletion based on message age or custom rules.
+• Retention policies — Enables automated retention and deletion based on message age or custom rules.
+This supports policy enforcement and reduces the risk of over-retention or early deletion.

-- Unified storage — Consolidates WhatsApp, email, and social media archives in one central platform.
+• Unified storage — Consolidates WhatsApp, email, and social media archives in one central platform.
+This gives compliance and legal teams a single place to search and manage records.

 WhatsApp Archive: Challenges of Technical Implementation